-Financial liabilities are classified as FVTPL if they are designated as such by management, or they are derivatives.
+Financial assets are classified as FVTPL if they are designated as such by management, or they are derivatives.
 Financial liabilities classified as FVTPL are measured at fair value, with changes recognized in the Interim Consolidated Statements of Income (Loss) and Comprehensive Income (Loss).

-The Corporation does not have any financial liabilities at FVTPL.
+The Corporation does not have any financial liabilities at FVTPL at the end of year.